Nexmo/nexmo-developer/_use_cases/en/digital-marketplace-client-sdk.md

 ## Conclusion

 In this use case, you learned how to build a digital marketplace, where you could buy and sell items.
-The use case demonstrated build a client app using the Nexmo Client SDK to send custom events, and then listen for those events to update the state of the application.
+The use case demonstrated how to build a client application using the Nexmo Client SDK to send custom events, and then listen for those events to update the state of the application.
 The server code responded to requests from the client app, for example to implement authentication and return a list of Conversations.

 ## Where Next?